 - where will you charge it and store it?

-Public transport is much more accessible for everybody these days.
+Public transport is more accessible for everybody these days (in theory at least).
 There is also a wide range of fare concessions and free passes available, especially for older people.
-Train travel has a reputation for being expensive, but if you book ahead and use railcards you can usually save a lot of money.
+Train travel has a reputation for being expensive, but if you book ahead and use railcards you can usually save money.

 Community transport is provided by local councils or voluntary groups and includes local bus, dial a ride and social car schemes and hospital transport services.
 It varies from place to place, but can provide a useful service.
 Contact your council or hospital trust to ask about this.